 Alzheimer's Disease Psychosis

-Over 40% of people with Alzheimer’s disease (AD) will experience delusions and hallucinations as part of Alzheimer’s disease, a condition known as AD psychosis.
-The condition is often recurrent, severe, and is associated with an increased likelihood of nursing home placement and increased morbidity and mortality.
+Approximately 40% of people with Alzheimer’s disease will experience delusions and hallucinations as part of their diagnosis – this is a condition known as Alzheimer’s disease psychosis.
+Neuropsychiatric symptoms including psychosis are associated with a worse prognosis and earlier progression to nursing home care, severe dementia and death.